PSilling/fit-tama-1/README.md

-# Tabletop Assistant
+# Board Aid

-Project for FIT BUT KNN – Tabletop Assistant
+Project for FIT BUT TAMa – Board Aid